awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.
 **Important**
-If any of the subnets are public subnets, then we recommend that you enable automatic public IP address assignment for the public subnets before 04/20/2020\.
-If public IP address assignment is not enabled for a public subnet before 04/20/2020, then any managed nodes that you deploy to that public subnet on or after 04/20/2020 will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
-If the subnet was deployed before 03/26/2020 using an [Amazon EKS AWS CloudFormationVPC template](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
-For information about how to enable public IP address assignment for a subnet, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-If the worker node is deployed to a private subnet, then the subnet must have a route to a NAT gateway that is assigned a public IP address\.
-For more information about this change, see [Upcoming changes to IP assignment for EKS managed node groups](http://aws.amazon.com/blogs/containers/upcoming-changes-to-ip-assignment-for-eks-managed-node-groups)\.
+If you choose a public subnet, then the subnet must have `MapPublicIpOnLaunch` set to true for the instances to be able to successfully join a cluster\.
+If the subnet was created using `eksctl` or the [Amazon EKS\-vended AWS CloudFormation templates](create-public-private-vpc.md) on or after 03/26/2020, then this setting is already set to true\.
+If the subnets were created with `eksctl` or the AWS CloudFormation templates before 03/26/2020, then you need to change the setting manually\.
+For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
    + **Remote Access** — \(Optional\) You can enable SSH access to the nodes in your managed node group\.
 Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
 Complete the following steps to enable remote access\.
 **Note**
 We highly recommend enabling remote access when you create your node group\.
 You cannot enable remote access after the node group is created\.